Why It Is Important To Clean Your Dog’s Teeth

-A huge thank you to Anna for taking time out of her busy day to chat with me and share her hints and tips for keeping our dog’s teeth cleaned.
+A huge thank you to Anna for taking time out of her busy day to chat with me and share her hints and tips for keeping our dog’s teeth clean and healthy.
 I hope you find them as interesting and helpful as I do.

-I have learnt that I need to change to an enzymatic toothpaste, need to ensure I don’t use the same brush on Barney & Sandy and that I will be looking into more about sonic cleaning.
+I have learnt that I need to change to an enzymatic toothpaste, need to ensure I don’t use the same brush on Barney & Sandy, and I will be looking into more about sonic cleaning.

 If you have any other questions about cleaning your dog’s teeth, or dog grooming, then you can join Anna’s FREE Facebook challenge group, where she has masterclasses to help owners.

 I’d love to know if you clean your dog’s teeth and whether you found this helpful or learnt something new, like me?

 24 Days of Merry Woofmas: Advent Calendars For Dogs Ho!
 Ho!
 Ho!
 ‘Tis the season of giving.
 And it can get wildly out of hand if you’re not careful!
 So, we’ve got 24 low-cost ideas to make Christmas with your terrier extra special this year.
 Rather than buying an...